Table of Contents

 We should rather talk about the relationship between the level of signal we want to capture from our object and the level of noise that any camera produces and that is present in each image.
 This relationship is called the signal-to-noise ratio.

 A higher signal-to-noise ratio will improve the quality of the image, and the opposite is true.
 Anything we can do to boost the signal or decrease the noise will help.
-It is difficult to boost the signal unless we use better and bigger telescopes or better lenses and optics.
+It is difficult to boost the signal unless we use larger and better telescope designs or better lenses and optics.

 Reducing noise in images is possible in several ways; here are a few of the most important: